 How does this truth transform a Christian?
-Well, to share one of my own stories (which has more to do with class than race but illustrates the point I think), this is my experience – Sometimes as I travel down the street or look out of my apartment window and I see a man with scraggly hair and smelly, tattered clothing rummaging through the bins and eating whatever tossed away food that he chances upon, I look into his puffy, sun-burned face and see the wildness in his eyes and for a brief moment I am revolted and scared and I think of myself as more valuable and more important than he is.
-After a few moments I become aware of what I have done and I am ashamed.
+Well, to share one of my own stories (which has more to do with class than race, but illustrates the point I think), sometimes as I travel down the street or look out of my apartment window, I see a man with scraggly hair and smelly, tattered clothing rummaging through the bins and eating whatever tossed away food he chances upon.
+I look into his puffy, sunburned face and see the wildness in his eyes and for a brief moment I am revolted and scared and I think of myself as more valuable and more important than him.
+After a few moments, I become aware of what I have done and I am ashamed.
 God’s Spirit reminds me that I am looking at a brother.
-I am looking at a man created by God with infinite loving care and finesse.
-Immediately I repent towards God and something wonderful begins to happen.
+I am looking at a man created by God with infinite, loving care and finesse.
+Immediately, I repent towards God and something wonderful begins to happen.
 My heart fills with love and compassion and I begin to think of how things could be and should be and I am grateful that I am thinking as Christ does once again.

 I challenge you, the next time you catch yourself despising someone because they are different to you in some way, remind yourself that they bear the image of God and that they are equal in value before God.

 It’s more difficult to think of a person as inferior when you know you have the same great grandfather!